Changing Your Chrome Browser User

 This video walks you through the Incognito mode proces.

-Your teachers might be asking you to join them on a Zoom or Google Meet.
+Your teachers will be asking you to join them on a Zoom.
 These are times to see your classmates and your teachers and to get instruction.
-For directions on using Google Meet, click HERE.
-For directions on using Zoom, click HERE.
+For directions on using on using Zoom, click HERE.

 Using appropriate behavior and manners during your Meet or Zoom sessions is important, especially if your teacher is trying to teach.
 Just like you have to behave in class, you have to behave in your online meetings as well.